Next week we’re producing our first online version of our drag king workshops, and collaborating with Christian Adore to do so.

 Thanks also to Walkley Community Centre for letting us use their lovely venue, and SheFest for providing funding to support accessibly priced tickets.
 Lastly thank you, awesome audience, for turning out, dressed up and ready to cheer on our drag kings.
 You made it a night to remember.

 Well we love a pun for starters..
-But this famous origin story called for a reworking in our minds… Something that reclaims the woman from man and says women can be so much more than the ancient stories we were told.
+But this famous origin story of Adam and Eve called for a reworking in our minds… Something that reclaims the ‘woman’ from ‘man’ and says women can be so much more than the ancient stories we were told.
 Andro and Eve is a name that recognises women don’t need to be femme.
-We are androgynous, butch, dykes, tomboys, but the divine feminine and ‘Eve’ character is also just as powerful as the archetypal man, masculine woman or genderfluid person.
+We are androgynous, butch, dykes, tomboys.
+Also the divine feminine and ‘Eve’ character is also just as powerful as the archetypal man, masculine woman or genderfluid person.

-We like our name because it acknowledges the blurring and broad spectrum of gender identity, and we seek to ensure our events and ethos are inclusive, and for us queer community is about building a family outside of heteronormativity.
+We like our name because it acknowledges the blurring and broad spectrum of gender identity, and we seek to ensure our events and ethos are inclusive, and for us, queer community is about building a family outside of heteronormativity.
 We are about uniting different identities across race, class, gender, sexuality, disability and age.
-Lastly, our name was also chosen because we are keen that ‘straight’ women have a space they can feel safe and free to explore women – made creative output, and break down some barriers that sadly, sometimes exist between different women.
+Lastly, our name was also chosen because we are keen that all women have a space they feel safe and free to explore queer culture, and break down some barriers that sadly, sometimes exist between different women and other marginalised genders.

 Now we just need to remember all that next time we get asked about our name!